 At home, Peyton made progress but also encountered setbacks.
 Her pulmonary hypertension (a condition that commonly accompanies CDH and causes high blood pressure in the arteries of the lungs) was under control, but she wasn’t growing because of gastroesophageal reflux disease (GERD), also common in patients with CDH.
 Peyton returned to CHOP to undergo a Nissen fundoplication surgery to alleviate the reflux.
 Doctors also replaced a feeding tube in her nose with one in her stomach.

 She was in and out of the Hospital in less than a week, and hasn’t required any more surgical treatments since.
 The week before her third birthday, Peyton’s feeding tube was removed.
-Now, after a year of eating on her own, “she’s the best eater out of my three kids,” says her mom.
+After a year of eating on her own, she was “the best eater out of my three kids,” says her mom.

 “Kids are so resilient,” adds Debbie.
-“The doctors always said she’s stubborn, doing things on her time frame, and she’s still like that.
-You just can’t push her.
+“The doctors always said she’s stubborn, doing things on her time frame.
 That stubbornness is what got her through those 88 days and the fight of her life.
 She’s a survivor.”

-Peyton and her family were fortunate to have access to a hospital with extensive experience in managing every aspect of CDH successfully — from the Special Delivery Unit, to the pediatric surgical and N/IICU teams, to the comprehensive follow-up CHOP provides for CDH patients as they grow.
+Peyton and her family always felt fortunate to have had access to a hospital with extensive experience in managing every aspect of CDH successfully — from the Special Delivery Unit, to the pediatric surgical and N/IICU teams, to the comprehensive follow-up CHOP provides for CDH patients as they grow.
 CHOP is also spearheading research into improved treatments for CDH, including surgical intervention before birth.

-They haven’t stopped there.
-For the past four years, the Laricks family has been raising awareness and money to continue CDH research through Peyton’s Promise.
-So far they have has raised more than $100,000, funding that has directly supported CDH-focused research being conducted by Marcus Davey, PhD, at CHOP’s Center for Fetal Research.
+The family hasn’t stopped there.
+For the past 14 years, they have been raising awareness and money to continue CDH research through Peyton’s Promise, a 501c3 organization committed to helping babies breathe easier.
+So far, they have raised more than $600,000 through a handful of events including an annual 5K run, a golf outing and a gala dinner.
+This funding has directly supported CDH-focused research being conducted by CHOP’s Center for Fetal Research.

 “That’s why we started this,” explains Debbie.
 “The more we know, the more that can get done.
 Knowledge is power.”